TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/Events/Core/Html/BrokenLinkAnalysisEvent.rst

 Example
 =======

-An event listener class is constructed which will take an RTE input *TYPO3* and internally store it in the database as *[tag:typo3]*.
+An event listener class is constructed which will take a RTE input *TYPO3* and internally store it in the database as *[tag:typo3]*.
 This could allow a content element data processor in the frontend to handle this part of the content with for example internal glossary operations.